A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Linearized semi-implicit numerical scheme

 \section{Linearized semi-implicit numerical scheme}

-To restrain the computational time of the simulation of the RDCH model within reasonable bounds, we propose a linearized semi-implicit version of our numerical scheme.
-We linearize the problem using a particular time discretization.
-The problem now reads:
+To restrain the computational time of the simulation of the RDCH model within reasonable bounds, we propose a linearized semi-implicit version of the numerical scheme. \AP{We apply the CVFE framework to the original formulation of the RDCH problem this time.} The problem now reads:

 For each ${k = 0, \dots, N_T -1}$, find~$\{n_h^{k+1},\varphi_h^{k+1}\}$ in $K^h \times V^h$ such that

 We define the following finite elements matrices

 and